-As per the 50 move rule, if no pawn movement and capture has been made within the last 50 moves, then the game can end in a draw.
+As per the 50 move rule, if no pawn movement and no capture has been made within the last 50 moves, then the game can end in a draw.
 So in chess, a player has 50 moves to checkmate a lone king from the last pawn movement or the last piece capture.

 The player can claim a draw after 50 moves but if forgets, then after the 75 moves the game is drawn automatically by the 75 move rule.

 These two rules are known as the 50 move rule and 75 move rule.
-Apart from these there are two other rules known as threefold repetition and five fold repetition that you should know related to this topic.
+Apart from these, there are two other rules known as threefold repetition and fivefold repetition that you should know related to this topic.

-Ahead I am going to explain all these rules in an easy to understand way so keep reading.
+Ahead I am going to explain all these rules in an easy-to-understand way so keep reading.

 What Is The 50 Move Rule?

 All the standard chess rules are mentioned in the FIDE Laws of Chess.
 (FIDE is the international chess governing body).
-Now in that the article 9.3.1 and 9.3.2 describes this rule.
+Now in that, the article 9.3.1 and 9.3.2 describes this rule.
 According to that,

 This means that whenever there is a pawn movement or piece capture, the counting of 50 moves starts again.
 The main purpose of the 50 move rule is to prevent a player from playing indefinitely when he/she can’t win.